top of page

 News writing

 News writing was a real challenge for me at first because I grew up always inserting my opinions into everything, so objectivity was hard.
 With time, I have grown to appreciate the formula of news writing.
-My beats were hard at first, but after writing two terrible beats, I was able to get a better handle on them, with six getting published after.
+My beats were hard at first, but after writing two terrible beats, I was able to get a better handle on them, with almost all of mine since getting published.

 French fairy tales

-Left: Here is a link to a story I wrote on a French summative where students write in French their twist on fairy tales.
-This might sound boring but I thought that with an added point of how non-traditional summatives are better for assessments, it became cool.
-I really like this story as beat because I got to bring light to the French teachers/students who often do not get coverage as a community.
-This beat while not my best does show how I like to take a simple story topic and expand it into something bigger.
+Left: Here is a link to a story I wrote on a French summative where students write in French their twist on classic fairy tales.
+This might sound boring, but I thought that with an added point of how non-traditional summatives are better for assessments, it became interesting.
+I really like this story as a beat because I got to bring light to the French teachers/students who often do not get coverage as a community.
+This beat, while not my best, does show how I like to take a simple story topic and expand it into something bigger.
+Also, I enjoy highlighting the smaller communities within my school.

 There's history in the baking

 Left: Here is a link to a story I wrote in February about the Black History Month Bake-Off.
-This competition was rooted in the history of ingredient restrictions placed on post-slavery African Americans and Black people during the Jim Crow era and I am glad I got to write on that.
+This competition was rooted in the history of ingredient restrictions placed on post-slavery African Americans and Black people during the Jim Crow era.
 At the beginning of this story, I struggled because I had to dig up this story without knowing much at all besides the general topic on the poster.
 I am proud of how I was able to uncover this story and tell it.
-Through this story I encouraged one student to join ODYSSEY, so I guess I gave a good impression.
+This story, because of its historical premise, required me to do more reporting and research to ensure all of my facts were correct.
+Through this story, I encouraged one student to join ODYSSEY, so I guess I gave a good impression during the interview.

 Language across the world

-Left: Here is a link to a story I wrote on a CCHS student named Elijah Crowder who spent several months on a study abroad opportunity in Colombia.
-I connected this amazing story with the idea of studying abroad in a foreign language region to further your study of the language.
-I was unfamiliar with the story of Crowder until a teacher reached out with the experience but being a collagist of ideas I expanded it.
+Left: Here is a link to a story I wrote on a CCHS student named Elijah Crowder, who spent several months on a study abroad opportunity in Colombia.
+I connected this amazing story with the idea of studying abroad in a foreign language region to further study the language.
+I was unfamiliar with the story of Crowder until a teacher reached out with the experience, but being a collagist of ideas, I expanded it.
 From front to back, I am very proud of this story and the work I put into it to tell Crowder's story.

 Making Big Playoffs

 Left: Here is a link to a story I wrote on the CCHS flag football team's success in making it into the playoffs.
 This was a big deal to our school because the team was only in its second season, so the importance of telling this story was vital.
-As I mentioned in my essay, sports do not normally interest me, but a good story always does.
+Sports do not normally interest me, but a good story always does.
 So, to tell this story, I made sure the information was important and that the quotes tell an interesting story outside of the sports cliches.
-Additionally, I got to play around with the standard QTQT format due to the large amount of information.
+Additionally, I got to play around with the standard QTQT format a bit due to the large amount of information needed to provide context.

 Lions in Lyndon